Adopt

 Below are our newest added English Setters available for adoption in Michigan.
 To see more adoptable English Setters in Michigan, use the search tool below to enter specific criteria!

-We'll also keep you updated on Available for Adoption - Neda (located in USA)'s adoption status with email updates.
+We'll also keep you updated on No Longer Accepting Applications - Sara (located in IL, USA)'s adoption status with email updates.

-Photo of Available for Adoption - Neda (located in USA)
+Photo of No Longer Accepting Applications - Sara (located in IL, USA)

 Delton, MI